Posted July 12, 2016

 – Healthcare IT News

-“Burger chain […] said some customers’ payment card data, including card numbers and other crucial information, was stolen in the malware attack that affected about 1,025 of its franchised restaurants in the United States.[…]
+“Burger chain […] said some customers’ payment card data, including card numbers and other crucial information, was stolen in the Malware: Software that is intended to damage or disable computers and computer systems. attack that affected about 1,025 of its franchised restaurants in the United States.[…]

 Hackers stole “cardholder name, credit or debit card number, expiration date, cardholder verification value, and service code,” among other data, the company said earlier on Thursday.“